How to Find Your Furnace and Change Your Furnace Filter

 Where Is My Furnace Filter Located?

-You’ll usually find the air filter in the blower compartment, which is accessible through a metal door or hatch on the lower half of the furnace.
+You’ll frequently find the air filter inside the blower compartment, which is accessible through a metal door or hatch on the bottom half of the furnace.
 It can also be in a sliding compartment next to the air handler component of your furnace or on a rack placed on the furnace’s side.
-It will be located in a place where it can collect dust, pollen and other airborne particles as they pass through your HVAC system.
+It will be located somewhere where it can collect dust, pollen and other airborne particles as they make their way through your HVAC system.

 Over time, the furnace filter collects more and more particles.
-At a certain point it will reduce airflow and might reduce your home’s indoor air quality as well as your HVAC system’s overall efficiency.
-By consistently cleaning or replacing the filter, you’ll keep everything working more effectively.
+At a certain point it will reduce airflow and could lower your home’s indoor air quality as well as your HVAC system’s overall efficiency.
+By regularly cleaning or replacing the filter, you’ll keep everything working more effectively.

 How Do I Change the Air Filter in My Furnace?

-Fortunately, you don’t need years of HVAC experience to know how to change a furnace filter.
-In fact, it’s one of the simplest tasks you can do to help encourage the best performance from your HVAC system.
-Here are some things to keep in mind before you begin:
+Fortunately, you don’t need tons of HVAC experience to know how to change a furnace filter.
+In fact, it’s one of the easiest tasks you can do to help draw out the best performance from your HVAC system.
+Here are a few things to keep in mind before you start:

 • Make sure you check the filter’s size so the replacement air filter matches.